AjoJosee/AjoJosee/README.md

 - 🍽️ I love experimenting with new recipes (when code doesn't consume all my time!)
 - 🔧 Debug mode: Enabled 24/7
 - ⚡ Best productivity hack: Coffee + Problem-solving = ∞ Productivity
-- 🎯 Goal: Build games that bring joy to millions
+- 🎯 Goal: Build stuff that bring joy to millions

 ---